Protecting the health and well-being of our community while providing a great on-campus experience.

-As you review the Return to Campus information, be assured that tremendous efforts have been taken and made significant financial investments to put plans, policies and procedures in place as preventive measures to protect the Lipscomb community and to create appropriate responses for when a COVID case is present on our campus.
+As you review the general health and wellness information, be assured that tremendous efforts have been taken and made significant financial investments to put plans, policies and procedures in place as preventive measures to protect the Lipscomb community and to create appropriate responses for when a COVID case is present on our campus.
 Our plans are based on the following premises:

 Prevention: We are doing everything we can to prevent the virus from affecting members of our community.
 But know that no community can guarantee a COVID-19 free environment.

 Robust Response: We are prepared to respond quickly, effectively and medically in the event of a COVID case on our campus.

 Investment: We have invested millions of dollars to enhance the resources, supplies, facilities, and equipment needed to respond to the COVID environment we currently find ourselves in.

 Staffing: We have proactively increased both our medical staff and student support services staff to assist students during the semester as may be needed.

 Guidelines: As a community that believes in the value of knowledge and expertise, we have sought the best guidance from federal, state and local entities as well as higher education organizations focused on creating a safe learning community.

 Updated: August 5, 2022 - Lipscomb University will update the information on this page if aspects of the return to campus plan change.

 We are following national and local guidelines to create a safe campus environment for students and employees.
 Guidelines we are following include

 - Tennessee Department of Health